Famartincfm/Terraform-vWAN-LAB/README.md

-# vWAN Study LAB w/ S2S Branch - Terraform
+# vWAN LAB w/ S2S Branch - Terraform

 Lab with 2 connected vNETs to the hub and an IPSec connection to simulate a branch.
 >Everything will be deployed in a single Resource Group which you can then delete to avoid further costs.
 Each vNET will host a Windows VM so you can test connectivity.